 For most of us this summer has been extremely hot and humid!
-Record temperatures in many parts of North America.
+Record temperatures in many parts of North America have been around for weeks and months, in many parts of the world.
+Minimal rain, has made temperatures even harder to manage.
 This can make getting outside a bit more challenging especially when it comes to senior health.

 What are the possible impacts of heat and humidity?

 Heat related illnesses can strike anyone but seniors, especially those with chronic diseases, are especially vulnerable.

 Those with heart disease, those who are obese or on medications that have a diuretic effect which causes water loss, may find it difficult to rid their bodies of excess heat.
 Our cardiovascular system and sweat glands keep our temperature normal, even when it is hot and humid.
 If heat from the environment combines with heat from our physical activity, it will accumulate in the body.
 This can result in the body becoming dangerously overheated.

 Seniors may not always be aware of feeling too hot or being thirsty, especially those with dementia or diabetes.
 Medications and alcohol consumption can also slow down our awareness of how our bodies are feeling.
 Preventing any heat related illness depends on our drinking fluids and keeping cool.
 Many seniors who live on their own are more vulnerable to rising indoor temperatures, especially if the power goes out.
 They are less inclined to leave their homes by themselves or leave windows open.
 They may also avoid turning on air conditioning to save money.

 Senior health is important.
 Here’s some tips to manage heat and humidity?